30 Months Gone: 1965 Chevrolet El Camino Mild Custom – STILL $23,000

-Listed on Craigslist in Newington, Connecticut is this mildly customized bright blue 1965 Chevrolet El Camino the private seller is now asking $21,500, which relying on the Hagerty Insurance Online Valuation Tool as a guide means its currently priced $100 higher than the #2 “Excellent” level of $21,400.
+Originally listed for sale in October 2019 and now once again listed here on Craigslist in Newington, Connecticut is this mildly customized bright blue 1965 Chevrolet El Camino the private seller is once again asking $23,000, which relying on the Hagerty Insurance Online Valuation Tool as a guide means its currently priced between this guide’s #3 “Good” estimate of $19,700 its #2 “Excellent” appraisal of $25,400.

 After a four-year model hiatus and seeing Ford’s success with a Falcon-based Ranchero, in 1964 Chevrolet reintroduced an all-new, mid-size El Camino based on the new Chevelle.
 The 1964 El Camino relied on the Chevelle’s two-door wagon architecture forward of the B-pillars and carried both “Chevelle” and “El Camino” badges.
 Unlike the Chevelle however, Chevrolet initially marketed its new El Camino as a utility model so at the time the biggest engine available was the 327 cubic inch small block V8.
 El Caminos also featured fully boxed frame rails and came standard with rear air shocks.